Skip to content

 Balance API - API Key Authentication

-All Balance API and Advanced API requests are authenticated with an API key passed in the X-Api-Key header.
+All Balance API requests are authenticated with an API key passed in the X-Api-Key header.

 Key Format